hasura/graphql-serverless/aws-nodejs/README.md

 ## Development

 These boilerplates do not require any additional tooling for local development.
-Just set the environment variable `LAMBDA_EXECUTION_ENVIRONMENT=local` and you are good to go.
+Just set the environment variable `LAMBDA_LOCAL_DEVELOPMENT=1` and you are good to go.

 Detailed steps are available in individual readmes.